Nebraska Family Alliance

 As a family policy council, the NFA is a state-level affiliate of Focus on the Family.
 The NFA's stated mission is to "advance family, freedom, and life by influencing policy, mobilizing prayer, and empowering people."
-The organization has been criticized as discriminatory and some LGBT publications have referred to it as a hate group.

 Organization

 Nebraska Family Alliance was founded in 1988 as Nebraska Family Council (NFC).
 Its name changed to the current one when it merged with Family First, another Nebraska-based conservative organization, in 2013.

 NFA is a family policy council and aligned with Alliance Defending Freedom, Focus on the Family, and Family Policy Alliance.
+Like its allies, the NFA advocates for conservative social goals that it calls "family values."